dauidusCSULB/Spring-2020---Section-5-test/readme.txt

 * adds support for custom taxonomies
 * update visuals across plugin - modernize all the things
 * optimize code for even less overhead

+= 2.1.2 =
+* only allows for post types with ‘public’ and ‘show ui’ set to true

+= 2.1.1 =
+* bug fixes

 = 2.1 =
 * initial production release